veracity/veracity-documentation/common/markdown/get-started/get-started.md

-# Introduction to developer toolbox/community
+# Introduction to Veracity Developer

 Welcome to Veracity’s developer community!